CDSoft/panda/doc/panda.md

 Code blocks containing diagrams are replaced with an image resulting from the diagram source code.

 The render command is the `render` field.
-The output image can be a hash computed from the diagram source code or the value of the `img` field.
+The output image name is a hash computed from the diagram source code.
-The optional `out` field overloads `img` to change the output directory when rendering the diagram.

 The description of the image is in the `caption` and `alt` fields.
 `caption` is the caption of the diagram. `alt` is the alternative description of the diagram.